 Garmin watches are well known for their impressive sports tracking abilities, and the Instinct certainly doesn’t disappoint in this respect.
-With its wealth of customisation options and its rugged appearance, it’s a great choice for anyone who loves the outdoor lifestyle.
+With its wealth of customization options and its rugged appearance, it’s a great choice for anyone who loves the outdoor lifestyle.
 It has no shortage of features, but is this the right smartwatch for you?
 We take a closer look at what the Garmin Instinct has to offer.

 The Instinct follows on from Garmin’s earlier Vivoactive and Fenix ranges combining the former’s lightweight design and the analytical advanced features of the latter.

 The Instinct doesn’t have the most stylish design but it does come in a choice of three appealing colors – graphite, tundra and flame red.
-There’s also the possibility of a little extra customisation thanks to the Quickfit straps.
+There’s also the possibility of a little extra customization thanks to the Quickfit straps.

 The Instinct weighs 52g and has a 45mm casing.
 This makes it less chunky than many of its rivals, including the Fenix.
 The strap is made from comfortable silicone which makes it easy to wear anywhere.

 The monochrome screen is a bit of a let-down when compared with other watches.
-Its 128 x 128 pixel display offers a no frills experience, even though it provides you with all the information you need to see.
+Its 128 x 128-pixel display offers a no-frills experience, even though it provides you with all the information you need to see.
 However, if you’re serious about an outdoor lifestyle, the simple display could be one of this device’s greatest benefits.

 The Fitness Tracking

 As you’d expect from a Garmin device, the Instinct has its focus firmly on outdoor enthusiasts who are looking for a quick and simple way to view their vital stats.
-Hikers, trail runners and climbers will appreciate the effective tracking on this device, although those who participate primarily in a sport which isn’t mentioned above will find that there are better alternatives out there.
+Hikers, trail runners, and climbers will appreciate the effective tracking on this device, although those who participate primarily in a sport that isn’t mentioned above will find that there are better alternatives out there.
 The activity interface isn’t the most informative or detailed, but it should be sufficient to accommodate most requirements.
 The strength and gym activity option is difficult to use and, due to its manual management, it makes it just too challenging to be worthwhile.

 What Are The Main Advantages?